Patryk27/lxd-snapper/README.md

     keep-hourly: 12
 ```

-Thanks to the cascading, I'm able to provide special rules for "non essential" instances like `gitlab-runner` (which I
+Thanks to the cascading, I'm able to provide special rules for "non essential"
-just wouldn't like to be backed-up as much as other instances).
+instances like `gitlab-runner`, which I just wouldn't like to be backed-up as
+much as other instances.

 ## Usage

-Assuming you've prepared a proof-of-concept of your configuration and saved into `config.yaml`, you can do:
+Assuming you've prepared a proof-of-concept of your configuration and saved
+into `config.yaml`, first you can do:

 ```
 ./lxd-snapper query instances
 ```

-This command will list all the instances and show you which policies match them:
+This command will list all of the instances and show you which policies match
+them:

 ```
 +---------+----------+---------------------------+